 The hair butter feels like soft butter; thick but melts into bread hair easily.
 It's so nice and creamy but never heavy or greasy.
 It washes out fairly well but at least 5% of it stays in my hair which might explain why my hair feels moisturized and protected.
 I don't feel any extra weight in my hair either which is phenomenal.
 I can comb through my hair without knotting up or feeling static-y.
 It's so soft and silky, just unbelievable and then it gets better...

-resistance after using the hair butter.
+My hair has a coat of resistance after using the hair butter.
 I normally heat dry my hair so I need a heat protectant spray but with the hair butter, I don't.
 In other words, this butter is also a good protectant.
 I'll only use it twice a week so my hair doesn't grow resistant to it but it takes an army each night not to use it.

 All in all, I like the Rainforest Moisture line but it did smell a bit different for the first four uses.
 Everything is very lightly scented and doesn't linger.
 I believe we as consumers are suppose to smell hints of honey but it's very light; warm but clean but again, it isn't very strong and the scent doesn't stay long.
 I catch whiffs of it when my hair whips into my face *ouch*.